electron/osx-sign/README.md

 See more info from https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/RequirementLang/RequirementLang.html
 Default to `undefined`.

+`timestamp` - *String*

+Specify the URL of the timestamp authority server, default to server provided by Apple.
+Please note that this default server may not support signatures not furnished by Apple.
+Disable the timestamp service with `none`.

 `type` - *String*

 Specify whether to sign app for development or for distribution.